osisoft/Edge-Data-Store-Docs/content/modbus/shared-content/content/configuration/data-source.md

     <br/>
     <br/>

-## Modbus TCP data source parameters
+## Parameters for Modbus TCP data source

 The following parameters are available for configuring a Modbus TCP data source.